 Q: What do I need to take note of when opening a time deposit account?

-Most of the financial institutes that offer Time Deposit provides the service for a minimum of 30 days while the maximum is 5 years and 1 day.
-You can request the bank if you want a longer tenure.
+Most financial institutions offer time deposit accounts that you must not touch for a minimum of 30 days or a maximum of 5 years and 1 day.
+You can request for a longer tenure if necessary.

 - Deposit amount

-The amount you need to open a time deposit account depends on which bank you will use.
-Some banks will require a minimum of ₱1,000 to start while others will go as high as ₱50,000.
-There are also banks who will accept other currencies such as US Dollar, Japanese Yen and the Euro.
+The amount you need to open a time deposit account depends on which bank you open your account in.
+Some banks will require a minimum of ₱1,000 to start while others will go as high as ₱50,000 for the minimum amount.
+There are also banks who accept other currencies such as US Dollar, Japanese Yen, and the Euro.